duanyzhi/Faster-RCNN/README.md

 	        └── **.png

 ```
-some demo is in the folder: data/kitti_demo
+the kitti demo is in the folder: data/kitti_demo

+## the detail inf about faster rcnn is in [https://github.com/duanyzhi/My_Road_To_Deep_Learning/blob/master/My%20Road%20To%20Deep%20Learning.pdf]